notsag-dev/docs-nfcogos/index.md

 layout: home
 ---

+# Welcome to the NFCogos docs!

 Hi there!
 Welcome to the NFCogos ecosystem documentation.

+## NFCogos apps

 At the moment the ecosystem is conformed by two apps:

-- NFCogos for businesses: Either you are a growing company, you own a dispensary or you work in the industry, this app helps you be in control of your production and to administrate your store.
+- **NFCogos for businesses:** Either you are a growing company, you own a dispensary or you work in the industry, this app helps you be in control of your production and to administrate your store.
-- Cogomap by NFCogos: This is a dispensary map and cannabis social network.
+- **Cogomap by NFCogos:** This is a dispensary map and cannabis social network.
 Companies that verify their Google Maps store from NFCogos for businesses will appear listed in the Cogomap, alongside with their products and contact information.

 ---